Getting Started

 Writing Tips

-• If you are concerned whether your idea meets agency priorities/interests, contact the appropriate Program Officer as identified in the guidelines.
+• If you are concerned whether your idea meets agency priorities and interests, contact the appropriate Program Officer as identified in the guidelines.
 The Program Officer may ask you to email them a brief (1 page or less) description of your project.

-• Search the RFP for words such as “require,” “must,” and “should” so that you are sure to include specific agency requirements in your proposal.
+• Search the Request for Proposal (RFP) for words such as “require,” “must,” and “should” so that you are sure to include specific agency requirements in your proposal.

 • Obey the Three Cs—Concise, Clear and Complete (Bourne & Chalupa, see Useful Links)